MuhamadLutfiZaelani/PN532-PN532_HSU/README.md

 ## STM32 HAL

-The repository includes C implementations suitable for STM32Cube HAL in the `PN532_I2C`, `PN532_SPI` and `PN532_HSU` folders.
-When compiling for STM32 make sure only the `.c` files are added to your project.
-The Arduino `.cpp` versions should be removed or ignored during the build as they depend on the Arduino framework.
+The repository includes C implementations suitable for STM32Cube HAL.
+Add `PN532/PN532.c`, `PN532/PN532_debug.c` and the interface driver you want from `PN532_I2C/PN532_I2C.c`, `PN532_SPI/PN532_SPI.c` or `PN532_HSU/PN532_HSU.c`.
+When compiling for STM32 make sure only these `.c` files are used.
+All Arduino specific `.cpp` sources should be removed or ignored so that there are no Arduino dependencies.

-See [docs/STM32_HAL.md](docs/STM32_HAL.md) for example peripheral initialization and usage.
+See [docs/STM32_HAL.md](docs/STM32_HAL.md) for peripheral initialisation and a minimal usage example.
 CubeIDE samples using the HAL drivers are provided in `examples/stm32_i2c` and `examples/stm32_spi`.

 ## NDEF C version